The Ultimate Guide to Print Awareness in Preschool

 - providing exposure to various forms of print via pretend and dramatic play

-- singing, finger plays, and reading poetry
+- singing, finger plays, and reading poetry (Our oral language preschool lesson plans are based in these).

 - let your child or students see you writing, even if it is as basic as a grocery list or a phone number